Suicide Among Veterans

 - Expands telehealth services.

-Treatment for Veterans at AAC
+Treatment for Veterans at American Addiction Centers

 The provision of increasing access to community care providers is especially beneficial to veterans who may be experiencing suicidal thoughts or intentions.